Skip to Content

 Listening, Review & Initial Evaluation

 Every estate conflict has its own history, so our attorneys start by listening to yours.
-We review key documents, such as wills, trusts, codicils, beneficiary designations, account statements, and any filings already made with Denton County probate court.
+We review key documents, such as wills, trusts, codicils, beneficiary designations, account statements, and any filings already made with the Denton County probate court.
 We also ask about family relationships, prior agreements, and what you believe your loved one intended.

 From there, our team evaluates what kinds of legal claims may apply.
 This can include will contests based on lack of capacity or undue influence, challenges to the validity of certain documents, or actions to address an executor’s or trustee’s handling of assets.
 When estate property includes a family business or when a prior divorce decree affects who should receive what, we are able to involve attorneys within our firm who regularly handle those related areas.